niszel-tries/backwards/README.md

 WHERE DO YOU GO?

-LEFT HALLWAY
+- LEFT HALLWAY

-RIGHT HALLWAY
+- RIGHT HALLWAY

-STRAIGHT HALLWAY
+- STRAIGHT HALLWAY

 ---

-IF SARAH CHOOSES LEFT
+ROUTE A — LEFT HALLWAY

+THE WINDOW HALLWAY

 Sarah looks down the narrow hallway.